LaureaLindroos/TheMayProject/README.md

 # TheMayProject
-Android app using the BIMobject public API.
+Android app using the BIMobject developer API.